GorbulasDev/learnelectra/docs/xep_out_of_sync.md

 * Network card goes to a low powered or sleep mode when wallet is open (refer to Google or search engine how to disable this)
 * Power failure when the wallet is open

 To fix these issues, the most common fix is to download a new copy of the blockchain.
-Yes this may take two to three hours to fully sync with the current wallet (improvments are in the works), but this will fix your issue.
+Yes this may take time to fully sync with the current wallet (improvments are in the works), but this will fix your issue.

 <i>NOTE</i>